Bob Blaik: Post-playing career

-Blaik assisted Heiss during the 1952 spring football practice.
+Blaik was selected 233rd overall by the Philadelphia Eagles in the 20th round of the 1952 NFL draft, but never played a game for the team.
+He assisted Heiss during the 1952 spring football practice.
 After receiving his bachelor of arts degree, he worked at the Stratford Army Engine Plant, where he was an expeditor in the purchasing department of the Bridgeport–Lycoming division of Avco.

 In 1956, Blaik became an assistant coach under former Army assistant Murray Warmath at Minnesota.
 In 1957, he joined the coaching staff at Miami.
 Miami's head coach, Andy Gustafson, was an assistant to Earl Blaik at Dartmouth and Army and had known the younger Blaik since he was five years old.
 In 1959, Blaik became the backfield coach at Oklahoma.
 He resigned after the 1960 season to enter private business.

 In 1961, Blaik joined his brother, Bill, in the oil business in Oklahoma.
 In 1973, he moved to Colorado Springs, Colorado, where he was a cattle rancher and broker.
 As of 2018, he resides in Scottsdale, Arizona.